-- These Terms, as well as the respective rights and obligations hereunder, shall be governed by and construed and enforced in accordance with the laws of the State of Delaware without regard to conflict of laws principles.
-Please note that use of the Platform by any User may be subject to other local, state, national, and international laws.
+- These Terms, as well as the respective rights and obligations hereunder, shall be governed by and construed and enforced in accordance with the laws of the State of New York.
+Please note that use of Displayr by any User may be subject to other local, state, national, and international laws.

 - Each Party expressly:

-- Agrees that exclusive jurisdiction for resolving any claim or dispute with Company relating in any way to use of the Platform resides in the state and federal courts of the same country as that stated in the preceding clause relating to governing law;
+- Agrees that exclusive jurisdiction for resolving any claim or dispute between the Customer and the Company relating in any way to use of Displayr shall be with the courts of the same country as that stated in the preceding clause relating to governing law;

-- Waives any right to a jury trial in any legal proceeding against the Company; and
+- To the extent applicable, waives any right to a jury trial in any legal proceeding against the Company; and

-- Agrees that any claim or cause of action with respect to use of the Platform must be commenced within one (1) year after the claim arises.
+- Agrees that any claim or cause of action with respect to use of Displayr must be commenced within one (1) year after the claim arises.

 20. ELECTRONIC COMMUNICATION AND ASSIGNMENT